NedoPrograMax/imager/README.md

 <img src="https://github.com/NedoPrograMax/imager/blob/master/edit.gif" width="200">

-And of course you can delete an image from server
+And of course you can delete an image from server.

 If the image is from Pexels, you can enjoy its HQ version

 <img src="https://github.com/NedoPrograMax/imager/blob/master/delete_overview.gif" width="200">

-So I'm hoping you're gonna love it.
+So I'm hoping you're gonna love it :)